eesantiago/writeups/CyberStakes_2020/recovery_and_identification/README.md

 <br />

-Now mount the share and look throught the files:
+Now mount the share and look through the files:
 ```
 mount /dev/md0 /mnt/recovery/